gbeckers/Darr/README.rst

    :target: https://travis-ci.org/gbeckers/dArray?branch=master

-dArray is a Python library for storing numeric data arrays in a way that is open, simple, and self-explanatory.
+dArray is a Python library for storing multidimensional numeric data arrays in a way that is open, simple, and self-explanatory.
 It also enables fast memory-mapped read/write access to such disk-based data, the ability to append data, and the flexible use of metadata.
 It is primarily designed for scientific use cases.
 Save and use your numeric arrays and metadata with one line of code while making sure that long-term and tool-independent accessibility in ensured.

 To avoid tool-specific data formats, dArray is exclusively based on a combination of flat binary and text files.
 It automatically saves a clear